vendrhub/vendr-documentation/README.md

 #### Gridsome

-The Vendr documentation site is powered by Gridsome, a vuejs based static site generator.
+The Vendr documentation site is powered by Gridsome, a Vue.js based static site generator.
 You should read up on the basics of [Gridscome](https://gridsome.org/docs/) to get an understanding of the available features.

 #### Markdown